contao/docs/docs/dev/guides/backend-routes.md

 ```

 We purposely assign it a low priority, so that we can be sure to be loaded after
 the Contao Core EventListeners.
-Otherwise the `content` node we assign ourself to
+Otherwise, the `content` node we assign ourself to
 will not be available yet.

 And that's it.
-You controller should now be callable from the main backend menu in
+You controller should now be callable from the main back end menu in
 the sidebar.